For a change, grab a packet (or two) of traditional kuih at one of these stores.

 Time: : Everyday, 8.30am to 5pm

-Well what they’re selling is pretty obvious from the name of the shop.
+What they’re selling is pretty obvious from the name of the shop.
 Located in Shah Alam, this shop sells Malaysian kuih like lepat pisang (mashed bananas mixed with shredded coconuts and steamed in banana leaf), kuih koci, kuih lapis (nine layered steamed caked often comes in a rainbow of colours), akok and many more.
-You can enjoy a good evening either with your pals or savour your personal time over their sweet treats with some coffee or tea on the side.
+You can enjoy a good evening either with your pals or savour some alone time with their sweet treats, accompanied by coffee or tea on the side.

 Jalan Renang 13/26,